bpbond/rh-changes/README.md

 - Could we calculate a Q10 or flux from this?
 Hmm.

 SRDB updating priority:
-- ~~2013 and 2014 studies reporting RH~~
+- ~~2013 and 2014 studies obviously reporting RH~~
-- 2013 and 2014 studies reporting RS
+- 2013 and 2014 studies obviously reporting RS
-- 2015 studies reporting RH
+- 2015 studies obviously reporting RH
-- 2015 studies reporting RS
+- 2015 studies obviously reporting RS
 - other 2013-2015 studies
 - 2016